 We all know that the body must endure on average, roughly 8 hours of sleep a night.
-Upon dealing with the contact of the body onto a mattress that could potentially have harsh chemicals in its foundation, could pose great risk in the future.
-8 hours is quite a long time each and every night for the body to endure the amount of chemicals that some mattresses may in fact possess.
+Upon dealing with the contact of the body onto a mattress that could potentially have harsh chemicals in its foundation, could pose a great risk in the future.
+8 hours is quite a long time each and every night for the body to endure the number of chemicals that some mattresses may in fact possess.
 Over time, the absorption of these chemicals can build up within the body, doing more harm than good in the future.

-In today’s marketplace, there is a plethora of choices that one can make on their mattress.
+In today’s marketplace, there are a plethora of choices that one can make on their mattress.
 With all different shapes, sizes, brands, colors, feelings, materials, it’s hard for one to really grasp the idea of what it is they’re buying.
-Amongst the many choices, buying organic products such as foods and even mattresses is not a hobby, its a movement that many are turning to in order to ensure a better foundation for their lives.
+Amongst the many choices, buying organic products such as foods and even mattresses is not a hobby, it's a movement that many are turning to in order to ensure a better foundation for their lives.
 Organic cotton bedding is becoming increasingly popular because it is more environmentally safe and healthier than non-organic or synthetic bedding.
-Organic cotton is pesticide free, pigment free, and hypoallergenic.
+Organic cotton is pesticide free, pigment-free, and hypoallergenic.
 Organic cotton is extremely comfortable and soothing because it absorbs moisture and wicks it away from the body, keeping the sleeper dry during the night.
 Organic cotton is not only sustainable and biodegradable, but it is also extremely durable and convenient.

-In recent decades, most mattresses have been made either with metal springs sandwiched between layers of polyurethane foam, or with just foam.
+In recent decades, most mattresses have been made either with metal springs sandwiched between layers of polyurethane foam or with just foam.
 In showrooms, salespeople typically focus on firmness, talking about the number of springs or the density of the foam.
 What they rarely bring up — but what has become increasingly common knowledge among consumers — is that polyurethane foam is made from petroleum, and that it can emit volatile organic compounds (V.O.C.’s), which have been linked to respiratory irritation and other health problems, according to both the Environmental Protection Agency and the Occupational Safety and Health Administration.

 Chemical sensitivity is quite a real thing that many people don’t take into consideration.
 There are countless forms of chemicals found within a vast amount of the products that are used in our daily lives, yet most individuals today don’t quite grasp the understanding.
 We talked before about some of the benefits of an organic mattress, primarily the benefits of an organic mattress containing the three components that typically make up an organic mattress, latex, cotton and wool.
-The fact of the matter is that the average human today will spend a third of their lifetime in bed.
+The fact of the matter is that the average human today will spend a third of their life in bed.
 That’s quite a long time, so might as well make the best of your mattress.
-To elaborate on some of the benefits that make up our organic mattresses, while both organic latex, cotton and wool are three different components, they do share similar qualities amongst one another, such as they are both hypo-allergenic, durable, sustainable, temperature regulated/controlled, and of course they are infant approved, which for most families is huge when considering the right mattress to select.
+To elaborate on some of the benefits that make up our organic mattresses, while both organic latex, cotton, and wool are three different components, they do share similar qualities amongst one another, such as they are both hypo-allergenic, durable, sustainable, temperature regulated/controlled, and of course they are infant approved, which for most families is huge when considering the right mattress to select.

 While no material is 100% perfect, you can be sure to get close to perfection with these options.
 This is more so true with cotton than wool, as cotton contains less harming qualities than wool does.
 However, both are good enough to ensure you a top quality choice in your mattress, and in going organic in the process.